francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `<your solution here>`

-### 46) What is the name of our biggest customer in the USA of terms of revenue? ---check
+### 46) What is the name of our biggest customer in the USA of terms of revenue?

 ```
 SELECT customerName